 How to defend bombsite A

 While it needs two players to defend Site A, due to its proximity to the CT Spawn most Attacking teams will move on Site B first.
 However, if this happens then expect the Terrorists to throw smokes towards CT Spawn, Jungle, and Stairs to isolate the Defenders.
-Some of the best hiding spots for this area are the CT Stairs zone, Ninja, Firebox, and the Ticket Booth.
+Some of the best hiding spots for this area are the Counter Terrorists Stairs zone, Ninja, Firebox, and the Ticket Booth.
 As a bonus, someone can jump onto the Ticket Booth spot to see over smoke grenades.

 Once the smokes come, the Defenders need to call for back-up and wait to see if the Attackers push on that try.
 If they push, someone could throw a flashbang onto the Site while a Defender jumps onto the Ticket Booth for easy pickings.
 Alternatively, open firing into the smoke is also a good move when you hear the bomb being planted.